CTSIatUCSF/RadiationDoseCalculator/README.md

 ### Advanced Install / Rebuilding the Project

-If you want to edit any of the javascript files, it is best to make your changes in the **/app** folder and rebuild the project.
+If you want to edit any of the javascript files, it is best to make your changes in the git a/app** folder and rebuild the project.
 This requires that you have the [grunt command line interface] (https://github.com/gruntjs/grunt-cli) installed on your machine.

 1. **WARNING!:** If you have already edited any of the files in the `/public` folder, you'll want to copy your changes into the `/app` folder.
 Otherwise, Step 2 will overwrite the `/public` folder and wipe out your changes.
 2. From the `/node` folder, run `grunt deploy`.
 This will rebuild the application and replace the files in the `public` folder.